-After doing the absolute minimum amount of homework to graduate High School in 2008, my original plan for 2009 was to pass the CCNA before my 19th birthday, do IT work full-time, and never do formal education ever again.
-While getting the CCNA as quickly as possible was one of the best things I could have done career-wise, I’m insanely lucky to have met the professors at Moraine Valley Building T who convinced me to stay in school, their advice is still helping my career grow.
-The goal of this blog category is to write some non-technical lessons I wish I knew about earlier in my career, with the hopes of this content improving the odds of success for those just getting started in the computer networking field.
+After doing the absolute minimum amount of scholastic effort to graduate High School in 2008, my original plan for 2009 was to pass the CCNA before my 19th birthday, do IT work full-time, and never do formal schooling ever again.
+While getting the CCNA as quickly as possible was one of the best things I could have done career-wise, I was insanely lucky to have met the professors at Moraine Valley Community College Building T who convinced me to stay in school, their advice is still helping my career grow.
+The goal of this blog category is to document some non-technical lessons I wish I knew about earlier in my career, with the hopes of this content improving the odds of success for those just getting started in the computer networking field.